 The Network is supported by the Australian Government Department of Foreign Affairs and Trade (DFAT).

-A/Prof. Seemann will be representing both Swinburne University and acedemia in the committee, providing strategic oversight and direction on activities undertaken by the network.
+A/Prof. Seemann will be representing both Swinburne University and academia in the committee, providing strategic oversight and direction on activities undertaken by the network.

-We are proud to announce the commencment of our new research fellow, Ms Carlye Lauff.
-Carlye is a mechanical engineering and is currently completing her PhD on design, through the University of Colorado Boulder.
+We are proud to announce the commencement of our new research fellow, Ms Carlye Lauff.
+Carlye is a mechanical engineering graduate and is currently completing her PhD with a focus on design, through the University of Colorado Boulder.

 The goal of her research is to form an overall framework of how businesses conduct prototyping and develop strategies to improve the process.

-After winning the National Science Foundation Graduate Opportunities Worldwide (GROW) fellowship to spend a semester abroad in any of 18 countries, Carlye chose Australia after discovering Swinburne’s Center for Design Innovation (CDI).
+After winning the National Science Foundation Graduate Opportunities Worldwide (GROW) fellowship to spend a semester abroad in any of 18 countries, Carlye chose Australia after discovering Swinburne’s Centre for Design Innovation (CDI).

 The gig economy is offering Australians jobs, but it comes at a cost.
 These are often temporary positions, where workers are independent and have to take on more risks.